Home > The Academy > Sections

 The objectives of the Botany Section of the Indiana Academy of Science are to promote research and the dissemination of information about plants, fungi, and related organisms; to encourage communication and cooperation among Indiana and regional botanists, mycologists, and plant pathologists; to encourage investigations and discussions to further our knowledge of these organisms and their systems and interactions; and to advance our understanding of their role in the life sciences.

-Vice Chair: Darrin Rubino
+Chair: Darrin Rubino

 Cell Biology

-Vice Chair: Bikram Sharma
+Vice Chair: Kris Schwab

 Chemistry

-The mission of the Chemistry Section of the Indiana Academy of Science is to promote research and education in all fields of chemistry with particular emphasis being placed on providing a venue for both the formal and informal exchange of ideas and research results among chemists and chemistry students in Indiana.
+The mission of the Chemistry Section of the Indiana Academy of Science is to promote research and education in all fields of chemistry, with particular emphasis being placed on providing a venue for both the formal and informal exchange of ideas and research results among chemists and chemistry students in Indiana.

-Vice Chair: Alexandra Tamerius
+Vice Chair: TBA

 Conservation, Sustainability and Land Management